 (side note: about breastfeeding, etc. One amazing example:

 …the convo then turned to frequency of pregnancies back in the 1950’s days of Catholicism and little-to-no birth control.
 I mentioned my mom had had her first three kids in 4 years.
-The woman whose mother was hospitalized after her birth, had this to say about her extended family:
+The woman whose mother was hospitalized with meningitis after her birth had this to say about her extended family:

 There were 5 of us born in 6 yrs, and when I was very young, I was always afraid one of us [me, the only girl] would be left behind– at gas stops on family cross-country car trips, after my father’s massive annual department picnic, after shopping, etc. Recurring nightmare, even.
 I never put the two issues [early infancy abandonment and later abandonment issues] together until much later.